JavaNativeTranspiler/remnant/README.md

 # attention

+**the website is now back, might be courtesy of the other developers but pathos still remains inactive and offline**

 pathos (lead dev) has decided to now exit scam, he has taken down the website as well as shut down the VPS. <br>
 146.71.78.242 murda squad 😈 (remnant's VPS which is now down) <br>
 he is also no longer active on his discord account and doesn't speak anymore <br>